Stivvo/wayPreview/README.md

 comes to image previews: lots of terminal emulators don't support them, moreover it seems like there's no way to make this feature work natively on wayland.

+In fact, this project's main goal is to bring the ranger with w3m or ueberzug functionalities on all file managers and terminal emulators, in a completely different way, while also adding more features and customisability.

 For this reason, wayPreview is a GUI application, written in Qt.
 It can work both as a floating and tiling and full screen window (if you have more than one monitor).
 When used as a floating window, it looks the same as w3m for example, the image preview occurs on top of the actual terminal window where the file manager is running.

 The server is the actual window that displays the image, the client is used to send to the server the path of the image to be previewed and other options (like